fbpx

 Once ready, follow your subject and move the camera horizontally either to the right or left (or, you could do both – experimental!).
 Do this quickly and smoothly to capture a crisp, dimensional pan shot.

 Use panning in film wisely.
-It can be used for key transitions when the story’s arc starts to turn, and you want to show how agonisingly close the protagonist [link] is to find the item that will save their life.
+It can be used for key transitions when the story’s arc starts to turn, and you want to show how agonisingly close the protagonist is to find the item that will save their life.

 Using a pan shot in film is an excellent resource and one you must add to your shot list.

-Panning in film: Pan shot examples
+Panning in film: Panning shot examples

 Make sure you take some inspiration from these and map these pan shots out in your latest storyboard.